pivotal/docs-platform-automation/docs/tasks.md

 ### collect-telemetry
 Collects foundation information
-using the [Pivotal Telemetry][telemetry-docs] tool.
+using the [Telemetry Collector][telemetry-docs] tool.

 This task requires the `telemetry-collector-binary` as an input.
-The binary is available on [Pivotal Network][telemetry];
+The binary is available on [Tanzu Network][telemetry];
 you will need to define a `resource` to supply the binary.

 This task requires a [config file][telemetry-config].

 After using this task,
 the [send-telemetry][send-telemetry]
-may be used to send telemetry data to Pivotal.
+may be used to send telemetry data to VMware.

 {% code_snippet 'tasks', 'collect-telemetry', 'Task' %}
 {% code_snippet 'tasks', 'collect-telemetry-script', 'Implementation' %}